 |Art gallery news||Nikolai Shmatko|

 The art gallery "Shmatko & Sons" was founded in 1985 by the sculptor Nikolai Shmatko.
-At the present moment the art gallery has the largest collection of marble sculptures of one author in Ukraine.
-The constant exposition of the art gallery "Shmatko & Sons" represents more than 80 statues of Italian and Ural marble, 300 pictures (paintings and graphics) and architectural projects.
+As of today, it contains the biggest collection of marble sculptures in Ukraine made by one author.
+The author's collection contains about 135 sculptures, more than 80 of which are made of Italian and Ural marble, 300 pictures (paintings, graphic arts), and architectural projects.